bediger4000/tableaux-in-go/README.md

 Called with more than one propositional logic expression, `tableaux` proves whether or not the final expression is a logical consequence of the other expressions.

+    $ ./tableaux 'a' 'a>b' 'b'
+    Hypothesis: "a"
+    Hypothesis: "a > b"
+    Consequence: "b"
+    /*

+    0. true: a
+    1. true: a > b
+    2. false: b
+       3 left, 4 right

+    3. false: a (1) contradicts 0

+    4. true: b (1) contradicts 2

+    b is a logical consequence of hypotheses
+    */

 ## Proof Procedure

 As pseudocode: